alexrdclement/UiPlayground/README.md

 UiPlayground is a Kotlin Multiplatform project to experiment with UI APIs, patterns, and tools within the [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform) ecosystem.
-It contains libraries of UI components/shaders/etc. and a catalog app to demonstrate them for Android and iOS.
+It contains libraries of UI components/shaders/etc. and a catalog app to demonstrate them on Android and iOS.

 ## Catalog App